robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         cangen can0
         ```
     * For more information please read the [can-tools](https://github.com/linux-can/can-utils) documentation
-    * **A Python example show how to send a CAN-package with Python is also given in details** [here](https://github.com/robseb/rsyocto/blob/rsYocto-1.042/doc/appSpecificGuides/1_TransmittingCAN.md)
+    * **A Python example shows how to send a CAN-package with Python is also given in details** [here](https://github.com/robseb/rsyocto/blob/rsYocto-1.042/doc/appSpecificGuides/1_TransmittingCAN.md)

  ## Continue with the next level: [Debugging C++ applications remotely with Visual Studio](3_CPP.md)